Mentoring Matters Mentor Training

 A brief outline of ONE process involved in training volunteer adult mentors follows:

-REQUIREMENTS: All prospective mentors must meet the following requirements, which are compatible with all credible youth mentoring programs world-wide (requirements will differ from country to country eg, some programs might require mentors to have proof of insurance of a motor vehicle and a Driver’s Licence if they intend transporting their mentees anywhere):
+REQUIREMENTS: All prospective mentors must meet the following requirements, which are compatible with all credible youth mentoring programs world-wide (requirements will differ from country to country eg, some programs might require mentors to have proof of insurance of a motor vehicle and a Driver’s License if they intend transporting their mentees anywhere):

 - Attend the full Mentor Training Program.
 If they miss some aspect, the Program Coordinator or another staff employee is responsible for guiding the mentor through the missed session.
 Program Coordinators should ensure that Mentors are fully briefed on the main aspects of the program prior to the training.
 A well presented website could assist this process for many mentors.